HarperDB/documentation/docs/deployments/harper-cli.md

 ### Remote Operations

-The CLI can also be used to run operations on remote HarperDB instances.
+The CLI can also be used to run operations on remote Harper instances.
 To do this, pass the `target` parameter with the HTTP address of the remote instance.
 You generally will also need to provide credentials and specify the `username` and `password` parameters, or you can set environment variables `CLI_TARGET_USERNAME` and `CLI_TARGET_PASSWORD`, for example:

 ```bash
 export CLI_TARGET_USERNAME=HDB_ADMIN